 This course offers pupils opportunities to acquire knowledge and understanding of the world of product and systems design with an emphasis on electronics.
-As part of the course pupils must demonstrate se pupils must demonstrate their own technological capability through project based design and manufacture of an electronic system.
+As part of the course pupils must demonstrate th ca ba m ele their own technological capability through project based design and manufacture of an electronic system.
 Pupils will have opportunities to use a range of software and CADCAM tools.